grantbow/fit/SUPPORT.md

-Questions are encouraged via issues/pull requests for now.
+Questions are encouraged via email, issues or pull requests for now.